 If the popup window does not open it means that root access is not configured correctly on the device.

 After selecting “allow” a message will appear saying that super user access has been granted and the configuration for auto-update on the Player is complete.
-For further information on the upgrade process see: Upgrading Xibo for Android.

 If you are using SuperSu you should ensure that the “Re-authentication” setting is disabled.
 Failure to disable this setting will mean that the application will lose root access after any upgrade.